aotemissov/Global_Optimization_with_Random_Embeddings/README.md

 #### Acknowledgements

-This project was funded and supported by the Alan Turing Insitute under The Engineering and Physical Sciences Research Council (EPSRC) grant EP/N510129/1 and the Turing Project Scheme (PI: [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis)) and by the National Physical Laboratory.
+This project was funded and supported by the _Alan Turing Insitute_ under _The Engineering and Physical Sciences Research Council (EPSRC)_ grant EP/N510129/1, the _Turing Project Scheme_ (PI: [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis)) and by the _National Physical Laboratory_.

 ### 1.1 Outline